waseemingly/tp/docs/UserGuide.md

 * `list developers` lists all the developers
 * `list projects` lists all the projects

-### Deleting a developer : `delete`
+### Deleting a person : `delete`

-Deletes the specified developer from the address book.
+Deletes the specified person from the address book.

 Format: `delete INDEX`

-* Deletes the developer at the specified `INDEX`.
+* Deletes the person at the specified `INDEX`.
-* The index refers to the index number shown in the displayed developer list.
+* The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `delete 2` deletes the 2nd developer in the address book.
+* `list` followed by `delete 2` deletes the 2nd person in the address book.
-* `find Betsy` followed by `delete 1` deletes the 1st developer in the results of the `find` command.
+* `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Viewing help : `help`